SantiQ0905/TC1031.606_COMPETENCY-EVIDENCE/README.md

 # Bitacora Analysis Tool

 This is a C++ project for analyzing and managing system logs (`bitacora.txt`).
-The program allows users to load, sort, and filter log data based on date or IP, and generate useful insights such as the top IPs by access frequency.
+The program allows users to load, sort, filter, and analyze log data, generating insights such as the top IPs by access frequency.

 ## Table of Contents
 - [Features](#features)